 There is some evidence of the effect of chitosan on lowering cholesterol and body weight, but the effect is unlikely to be of clinical importance.
 To some extent, chitosan is used in the emergency setting to control bleeding.
 Chitosan has been used in various drug delivery systems.
+Chitosan has also been used as supplementation for glucose control in prediabetic patients.
 Antimicrobial and other effects are being evaluated for use in dentistry.

 None well established.